egberts/egberts.github.io-src/content/articles/bind9-split-horizon2.md

 * one-sysconfdir, flat-directory: `/etc/bind` with `named-internal.conf`/`named-public.conf` or
 * one-sysconfdir, tree-directory: `/etc/bind` with `keys`, `dynamic`, `zones`
 * many-sysconfdir, flat-directory: `/etc/bind/internal/`/`/etc/bind/public/` using just `named.conf`.
-* many-sysconfdir, tree-directory, combo of aboves
+* many-sysconfdir, tree-directory, combo of above's

 With the many-sysconfdir, tree-directory approach, the directory tree would look like: